AlessandroTadei/R-codes/README.md

 2. WebScrapingDataPipeline: R code of how to scrape information from a messy webpage and create a clean dataset
 3. CarConsumes: Multiple Linear Regression to predict car consumes.
 Also Logistic Regression, LDA, QDA and KNN
 4. StockMarketFluctuations: Stock Market predicted with Logistic Regression, LDA, QDA, and KNN
+5. A/B test Analyses: Difference in Difference Analysis on 6 million observations